On the Power of Automata Minimization in Reactive Synthesis: Brzozowski's Algorithm from

 \subsection{Reverse DFA Construction}

 Starting from an \ltlf{} formula $\phi$, we first produce a minimal DFA for the \emph{reverse} language of $\phi$.
 Note that, being minimal, this DFA has no unreachable states.
-Therefore, it corresponds to a DFA obtained by applying the first round of operations $reachable \circ determinize \circ reverse$.
+It thus corresponds to a DFA obtained by applying the first round of operations $reachable \circ determinize \circ reverse$.
 Although minimality is a stronger condition than reachability, having the DFA be minimal improves the performance of future steps.

-To construct such a DFA, we can use a technique introduced in~\cite{ZhuPV19}.
-In the first step, we convert the \ltlf{} formula $\phi$ into a \pltlf{} formula $\phi^R$ for the reverse language.
-This can be easily done by simply replacing every temporal connective in $\phi$ with its corresponding past connective.
+To construct such a DFA, we use the technique introduced in~\cite{ZhuPV19}.
+We first convert \ltlf{} formula $\phi$ into a \pltlf{} formula $\phi^R$ for the reverse language.
+This can be done by simply replacing every temporal connective in $\phi$ with its corresponding past connective.
 Since \pltlf{} can be translated to first-order logic~\cite{ZhuPV19}, $\phi^R$ can be converted into a DFA and minimized, for example using Hopcroft's algorithm.

-It might seem odd to generate a minimal DFA for $\phi^R$ as an intermediate step in a minimization algorithm, when one could simply directly generate the minimal DFA for the original formula $\phi$.
-The difference, however, is that the minimal DFA for the reverse language of an \ltlf{} formula is guaranteed to have size at most exponential in the size of the formula~\cite{DegVa13,CKS81}, while the DFA for the formula itself can be doubly-exponential~\cite{KupfermanVa01}.
-Specifically, it is shown in~\cite{DegVa13} how to convert an \ltlf{} formula to an alternating word auotomaton with linear state blow-up, and it is shown in~\cite{CKS81} how to convert an alternating word automaton to a DFA for the reverse language with exponential state blow-up.
+It might seem odd to generate the minimal DFA for $\phi^R$ as an intermediate step in a minimization algorithm, when one could simply directly generate the minimal DFA for the original formula $\phi$.
+The difference, however, is that the minimal DFA for the $\phi^R$ is guaranteed to have size at most exponential in the size of the formula~\cite{CKS81,DegVa13,GiacomoSFR20}, while the DFA for $\phi$ itself can be doubly-exponential~\cite{KupfermanVa01}.
+Specifically, it is shown in~\cite{DegVa13} how to convert an \ltlf{} formula to an alternating word automaton with a linear number of states, and it is shown in~\cite{CKS81} how to convert an alternating word automaton to a DFA for the reverse language with exponential state blow-up.
 Therefore, constructing the DFA for the reverse language is, in theory, exponentially more efficient than the direct construction.
-More detailed discussions can be found in the Appendix.